 1. Search for Cheap Hotels.
 This sounds like a no-brainer, but if you’re looking to pay out of pocket for a mattress mattress run, search beyond local hotels.
 I’ve had tremendous luck getting hotels from a variety of chains (Hyatt, IHG, Club Carlson) to check me in and out of a hotel remotely.
 The hotel gets the revenue without the guest they have to take care of, extend benefits to, and clean up after.

-With location hurdles out of the way, the first step is to find a cheap hotel, taking into accounts that markets like Orlando, Dallas, and Norfolk (VA) are some of the cheapest.
+With location hurdles out of the way, the first step is to find a cheap hotel, taking into account that markets like Orlando, Dallas, and Norfolk (VA) are some of the cheapest.
 It’s also a good idea to check Hyatt’s Category 1 hotel list for cheap properties.

 2. My Elite Rate.
 When searching for hotels, make sure you are logged into your account as a Diamond member to ensure that the My Elite Rate appears.
 This can save you an extra 20% on your stay, if you’re paying with cash.